 Unlike the other packs on test, this has a mounting bracket that attaches to your saddle – spare brackets are available.
 The 0.8l pack will take a wide inner tube and more besides, but the end opening can make it slightly awkward to access.

 The flipside is that the roll-top design with elastic drawstrings keeps everything inside bone dry.
 It’s easy to clip and unclip, and there’s a large rear reflective patch.

 These bags scored fewer than four stars, but they are still worth considering if they suit your riding…

 Birzman Zyklop Gike

-It’s secure on the bike, light and small and one for the more minimalist rider – but even with just 0.5l capacity there is still room for a road inner tube, a couple of tyre levers and a CO2 cannister.
+The Gike is secure on the bike, light and small, and one for the more minimalist rider – but even with just 0.5l capacity there is still room for a road inner tube, a couple of tyre levers and a CO2 canister.

-It’s the usual three Velcro strap attachment and there’s a small Velcro mesh pocket inside.
-The ‘water-repellent’ polyester lived up to its name, although we’d have liked reflective details as well as a light loop.
+It’s the usual three Velcro straps attachment and there’s a small Velcro mesh pocket inside.
+The water-repellent polyester lived up to its name, although we’d have liked reflective details as well as a light loop.

 Lezyne Aero Caddy